This post may contain affiliate links.

 Not many people eat a radish-based diet.

 Microgreens are very quick to grow, taking just days.
-A huge variety of seeds can be used to make shoots, sprouts or micro-greens and they’re very nutrient-dense.
+A huge variety of seeds can be used to make shoots, sprouts or micro-greens, and they’re very nutrient-dense.

 Beans and peas are a good fast crop if you need to grow food to cut your grocery bills.
 When people talk about food plants you can grow in the tropics snake beans are always high on the list.
 Snake beans grow well in the wet season or tropical summer, but you can also grow French beans or green beans (photo above) in the right conditions.
+I’d much prefer to eat traditional bush beans over snake beans and snake beans usually need a trellis, although there are bush varieties.